 If you have young children, it is essential you get rid of bed bugs as soon as possible.
-While thee hubs promote do it yourself options, people with young children should call a professional.
+While some articles promote do-it-yourself options, people with young children should call a professional.
 The reason is that stress can have long-term physiological effects on children.

 There are many different types of stress in children.
 Psychologists term short term, low-level stress as positive stress.
 This type of stress has the least amount of repercussions for a child's growth, health and well being.